Florence County, SC

 Web Stings

-Florence County, South Carolina has a population of about 140,000 and its county seat is Florence.
+Florence County, South Carolina has a population of about 137,000 and its county seat is Florence.
 Florence County is included in the Florence, SC Metropolitan Statistical Area.
 Prostitution and sex trafficking are well documented problems in the county.
-For example, in February, 2012, four people were arrested at an interstate motel in a Florence County Sheriff’s Office prostitution sting.
+For example, in February 2012, four people were arrested at an interstate motel in a Florence County Sheriff’s Office prostitution sting.
 The sting was prompted by citizens’ complaints, according to a release issued by the Florence County Sheriff’s Office.
 Deputies conducted their sting at an area motel at the US 52/Interstate 95 interchange, but did not identify the motel.
-In October, 2019, a Florence man was charged with promoting the prostitution of a minor, kidnapping, three counts of trafficking in persons, three counts of criminal sexual conduct, first degree, and criminal sexual with a minor, second degree.
+In October 2019, a Florence man was charged with promoting the prostitution of a minor, kidnapping, three counts of trafficking in persons, three counts of criminal sexual conduct, first degree, and criminal sexual with a minor, second degree.
 Investigators said the man committed the offense in Florence county by “recruiting, enticing, harboring, transporting, providing, obtaining, or soliciting by any means a victim who is under the age of 18 for the purpose of sex trafficking.”

-Among the tactics used to address such problems are those targeting consumer level demand.
+Among the tactics used to address such problems are those targeting consumer-level demand.
 For example, in June 2016, four men were arrested on prostitution-related charges during an undercover sting conducted at a hotel on West Lucas Street by the Florence County Sheriff’s Office.
 The sting was conducted following numerous complains for suspected prostitution near businesses at U.S. Highway 52 and Interstate 95, according a news release from the Florence County Sheriff’s Office.
 A decoy online ad was posted and an undercover officer posed as a woman engaged in prostitution.
 Four men responded to the ad and arranged to buy sex at the hotel, and were arrested when they followed through.
 Their identities were included in press releases.

 In July 2017, Florence County Sheriff’s Deputies arrested nine people on prostitution related charges during an undercover operation in the area of U.S. 52 and I-95 in Florence County.
-For men were arrested and charged with solicitation of prostitution, and their identities were published.
+Four men were arrested and charged with solicitation of prostitution, and their identities were published.
 In November 2017, five men were arrested for solicitation of prostitution in Florence County during another reverse sting.

 Key Partners